Steven-Grevera/ENC4265/manual.md

 # Magamata Challenge
 ![image](https://github.com/user-attachments/assets/67e142a1-1b84-4640-b105-3fe83b2dab9c)
-*Figure 214: Image of the players Magatama trophies location.
+*Figure 214: Image of the player's Magatama trophies location.
 Image Taken By: Steven Grevera*

 The Magamata Challenge is unlocked after completing the entire story fully on any difficulty.
 The goal of the mode is to grab as many Magamata as fast as possible within the time limit.
-You start with 5 minutes and every time you obtain a Magamata you are given an additional minute for your run time.
-Focusing on speed as such, is essential.
+You start with 5 minutes and every time you obtain a Magamata, you are given an additional minute for your run time.
+Focusing on speed, as such, is essential.

-Every 3 Magamata you obtain will grant you with a trophy in the following bracket:
+Every three Magamata you obtain will grant you a trophy in the following bracket:

 - Gold Trophy: 9
 - Silver Trophy: 6
 - Bronze Trophy: 3

-The map is 4 x 4 and in total there are 16 magatama generated at once to collect.
-Health and lives (Candle Lights) still count in this mode, however, you don’t take a direct time penalty for losing a life, aside from the death and respawn animation time itself to the timer.
+The map is 4 x 4, and in total, 16 Magatama were generated at once to collect.
+Health and lives (Candle Lights) still count in this mode.
+However, you don’t take a direct time penalty for losing a life, aside from the death and respawn animation time itself to the timer.
 Item appearance rates are based on beginner mode.

-The conditions for activating the map gimmick when obtaining the magatama are the same as in advanced mode but the range of effect of the gimmick are those of intermediate mode.
+The conditions for activating the map gimmick when obtaining the Magatama are the same as in the advanced mode but the range of effect of the gimmick is the same as that of the intermediate mode.

-The enemy's performance is based on intermediate level and play at that level as a result.
-However, the trauma will spawn on any map regardless of it’s gimmick, after a 9th magamata is obtained and it will multiply if put in a barrier just like in Advanced mode.
+The enemy's performance is based on the intermediate level, and the enemy plays at that level as a result.
+However, the trauma will spawn on any map regardless of its gimmick after a 9th magamata is obtained and it will multiply if put in a barrier, just like in Advanced mode.

  ![image](https://github.com/user-attachments/assets/bcaf55e7-a916-4d74-bc56-f958686955ca)
 *Figure 215: Image of where to access the Magatama Challenge game mode.
 Image Taken By: Steven Grevera*